bwilliams-97/Warp-firmware/README.md

 For scaled integers this [link](http://microchipdeveloper.com/c:scaled-integers) gives a good explanation for why they may be used instead of floating point types.
 In this project, they were utilised to print intermediate values.

-For C implementation this [blog post](http://blog.tkjelectronics.dk/2012/09/a-practical-approach-to-kalman-filter-and-how-to-implement-it/) t was very useful.
+For C implementation this [blog post](http://blog.tkjelectronics.dk/2012/09/a-practical-approach-to-kalman-filter-and-how-to-implement-it/) was very useful.
 It was found at the latter stages of the project and helped considerably in tidying up the Kalman filter code.

 Finally thanks to Phillip Stanley-Marbell, whose [Warp firmware](https://github.com/physical-computation/Warp-firmware) this repository was forked from.
 I have just learned to write a Markdown README file.